-If you agree to help us with this research, we will ask you to take part for 6 months, and potentially for a duration of up to 12 months, depending on government and scientific advice and the nature of the COVID-19 at that time.
-As well as the elements from the main study, you will also be asked to provide information at regular intervals in order for us to remotely monitor signs and symptoms of COVID-19, as well as measures of diet, physical activity and mental health from your home.
+If you agree to help us with this research, we will ask you to take part for 6 months, and potentially for a duration of up to 12 months, depending on government and scientific advice.
+With your consent, we will send you a home collection kit to collect a blood sample and post back to the MRC Epidemiology Unit using a pre-paid envelope.
+Full written instructions will be given with the home collection kit.
+The blood test is to check whether or not you have antibodies to COVID-19 and, therefore, have had the infection.
+We will ask you to repeat the test at 3 monthly intervals during the study.

+You will also be asked to provide information at regular intervals in order for us to remotely monitor signs and symptoms of COVID-19, as well as measures of diet and physical activity from your home.